mautic/developer-documentation-new/docs/components/tracking_script.rst

 .. vale off

-Called prior to going back to a previous page in the form.
+Called prior to going back to a previous page in the Form.
 Useful to adjust the DOM prior to making the page visible.

 .. vale on